Brand Yourself for Success

 Five Fundamentals of Personal Branding

-I’ve identified Five Fundamentals of Personal Branding based on my research of professionals with top brands and my experience as a marketing executive for a leading consulting firm.
-There my job was to build consultants’ brands, because they were our “product.”
+I’ve identified Five Fundamentals of Personal Branding.
+They are based on researching professionals with strong brands and my experience as a marketing executive for a leading consulting firm.
+My job was to build consultants’ brands, because they were our product.
 Here are the five:

 - Plan.
-Many of us set financial goals, weight loss goals or other goals, but very few set career goals and create plans to make them happen.
+Many of us set financial goals, weight loss goals and other goals.
+However, very few set career goals and create plans to make them happen.

 - Perform.
 You must generate results to build a strong brand.
 Examples are increased client satisfaction, increased revenue, product/service innovation, improved financial performance, quality, processes or efficiency.

 - Be Relevant.
-If you are working on something where you are making a positive and meaningful contribution to a goal that is important to your company’s senior leadership, then you are likely relevant.
+You are relevant if you are working on something where you are making a positive and meaningful contribution.
+You are even more relevant if your work makes a major contribution towards the goals of your company’s senior leadership.
 If you aren’t, you might be on the radar for outsourcing, off-shoring or downsizing.

 - Be Visible.
-If senior management, key customers or industry leaders know who you are and what you do, then you are visible.
+You are very visible if senior management, key customers and industry leaders know who you are and what you do.
 There are proactive ways you can become visible without appearing self-serving.

 - Build Relationships.
 Relationships build your brand.
 The best way to build relationships is to help others.
 For example, you can provide knowledge, contacts, moral support or do tasks for people, without expecting anything in return.

-So if you haven’t thought about your personal brand, you might want to consider a brand self-assessment, developing plans and applying the five fundamentals to boost your brand, and your career success.
+So if you haven’t thought about your personal brand, you might want to consider a brand self-assessment.
+Then you can develop plans and apply the five fundamentals to boost your brand and your career success.